This information will help you prepare for your transesophageal echocardiogram (TEE) at Memorial Sloan Kettering Cancer Center (MSK).

-Parking at MSKCC is available in the garage on East 66th Street between First and York Avenues.
+Parking at MSK is available in the garage on East 66th Street between First and York Avenues.
 To reach the garage, enter East 66th Street from York Avenue.
 The garage is located about a quarter block toward First Avenue, on the right (north) side of the street.
-A tunnel connects the garage to the hospital.
-There are also nearby commercial garages: 4 on East 69th Street between First and Second Avenues and 3 on East 65th Street between First and Second Avenues.
-For questions about pricing, call (212) 639-2338.
+A pedestrian tunnel connects the garage to the hospital.
+For questions about pricing, call 212-639-2338.
+There are also nearby commercial garages on East 69th Street between First and Second Avenues and 3 on East 65th Street between First and Second Avenues.

 Where to go

 Please arrive at the Endoscopy Suite at 1275 York Avenue.
-This is the main building of MSKCC.
+This is the main building of MSK.
 Take the M elevator to the 2nd floor.

 What to expect